Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-A {\em population} or coloring is given by labelling the boxes with 2--morphisms of $\D$ ---that is morphisms of $\M$ if $\D=\underline{\M}$.
+A {\em population} or coloring is given by labeling the boxes with 2--morphisms of $\twocat$ ---that is morphisms of $\M$ if $\twocat=\underline{\M}$.
 A population is {\em valid} if the compositions line up correctly.
-That is for each full line segment the tensor product of the target boundaries of the two cells bordering this line segment from above agrees with the tensor product of the sources of the 2--cells bordering this line segment from below. \end{df}
+That is for each full line segment, the tensor product of the target boundaries of the two cells bordering this line segment from above agree with the tensor product of the sources of the 2--cells bordering this line segment from below. \end{df} For example, for the population to be valid in Figure~\ref{fig:boxcell}, the following equality must hold $t(\phi_1)\ot t(\phi_2)= s(\phi_3) \ot s(\phi_4)$.